proactis-documentation/documentation-source/docs/p2p/purchaseCreditNoteGateway.md

 This document should be used in conjunction with the **ImportPurchaseCreditNotes.xsd** xml schema

 !!!
-Warning

-## Limitations of the Gateway
+Limitations of the Gateway

 The initial release of the credit note gateway is subjected to the following limitations.
 * It is not possible to set the supplier’s branch on the credit note.
 The default invoicing branch will be selected.